Current Version 2.5.1

 - Added new hover training widget.
 Press ‘o’ to start.

 - Known issue: If the Hover Training Assistant™ is ‘on’ when a flying session is stopped (with Esc key), it will be ‘on’ when flying starts again.
 Press ‘o’ to toggle the Hover Training Assistant and turn it ‘off’ while flying, then use Esc to stop flying.
+[This has been fixed in 2.0.7 (build 958).]

 - Added bomb drop targets near pilot position on runway.